An intellectual property (IP) disclaimer is a statement that explains who owns your original content and how others may use, share, or reproduce it.

 Where you put your disclaimer depends on what intellectual property and purpose you need it for, for example:

-• Add one to the footer of your website to announce your ownership over the property.
+- Add one to the footer of your website to announce your ownership of the property.